CODE OF CONDUCT

 1. Preface

-Hiranandani Financial Services Private Limited (“Company/ HFS”), in pursuance of the Directions issued by Reserve Bank of India for Non-Banking Financial Companies (NBFCs), has adopted the following Code for fair practices while dealing with customers.
-The Fair Practices Code (“FPC”) is intended to cover the following areas:
+Hiranandani Financial Services Private Limited (“Company/ HFS”), in pursuance of the Master Directions issued by Reserve Bank of India on Scale Based Regulation, 2023 for Non-Banking Financial Companies (NBFCs), has adopted the following Code for fair practices while dealing with customers.
+The Code will facilitate the customers to take informed decisions in respect of the financial facilities and services to be availed by them and will apply to any loan that the Company may sanction and disburse.

 • Applications for loans and their processing